qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorselection.rst

 Select by expression
 --------------------
 Creates a selection in a vector layer.

 The criteria for selecting features is based on a QGIS expression.
 For more information about expressions see the :ref:`vector_expressions`.

-No new outputs are created.

 .. seealso:: :ref:`qgisextractbyexpression`